Bionus/imgbrd-grabber/docs/docs/filename.md

 Note that while double quotes are optional for tags, it's recommended to use them, especially in complex conditions or for tags containing special characters.

 ## JavaScript
 You can also use JavaScript in your filenames.
-To do so, you can either use the field in the filename window, that you can open clicking the "..." button near the filename field, or by adding "javascript:" before your script.
+To do so, you can either use the field in the filename window, which you can open by clicking the "..." button near the filename field, or by adding "javascript:" before your script.

 For example, if your script is "md5 + '.' + ext", your filename will be "javascript:md5 + '.' + ext".

 ## Similar tags
 Sometimes, you have similar tags in your image, which can be problematic for your filename.
-For example, if you have an image tagged as both "pokemon" and "pokemon_bw", you might get "crossover" when using `%copyright%`, or "pokemon pokemon_bw", which can become annoying for organization.
+For example, if you have an image tagged as both "pokemon" and "pokemon_bw", you might get "crossover" when using `%copyright%`, or "pokemon pokemon_bw", which can become annoying for organizing.

-In order to fix this, there are a few options.
+To fix this, there are a few options.

 ### The "use shortest if possible" setting
-This setting is specific for copyright tags, and can be found in the option window, in the "Save > Tags > Copyright" category, as a checkbox at the bottom of the window.
+This setting is specific for copyright tags and can be found in the options window, in the "Save > Tags > Copyright" category, as a checkbox at the bottom of the window.

-This feature takes all tags marked as "copyright", and remove all those which are another copyright with a suffix appended.
+This feature takes all tags marked as "copyright", and removes all those which are another copyright with a suffix appended.
 So in our example, "pokemon pokemon_bw" would be simplified as "pokemon", since "pokemon_bw" is "pokemon" + "\_bw"..

 ### Ignored tags
 You can "ignore" tags by right-clicking on them then choosing "ignore".
-This causes the tag to not be treated as having any particular type, and therefore not appearing, in our example, in `%copyright%`.
+This causes the tag to not be treated as having any particular type, and therefore not appear, in our example, in `%copyright%`.
 It will however still be in `%all%`.